• TILOS-HDSI Seminar: Machine learning for discrete optimization: Theoretical foundations

 HDSI 123 and Virtual 3234 Matthews Ln, La Jolla, CA, United States

-• Optimization for ML and AI Seminar: Stochastic-Gradient and Diagonal-Scaling Algorithms for Constrained Optimization and Learning
+• Optimization for ML and AI Seminar: Fantastic Pretraining Optimizers and Where to Find Them

 HDSI 123 and Virtual 3234 Matthews Ln, La Jolla, CA, United States